World Continence Week, 16-22 June 2025 | Importance, Theme & History

 History of World Continence Week (WCW)

 The first World Continence Week was first observed in 2009, hosted by the Simon Foundation for Continence.
-The International Continence Society (ICS) and Continence Promotion Committee (CPC), as well as many other organisations and people who are committed to enhancing the lives of those who live with incontinence, worked together to create the first World Continence Week programme in 2009.
+The International Continence Society (ICS) and Continence Promotion Committee (CPC), as well as many other organizations and people who are committed to enhancing the lives of those who live with incontinence, worked together to create the first World Continence Week programme in 2009.

 World Continence Week 17-23 June 20234 | Measures to stop urinary incontinence | Preventive measures to stop urinary incontinence | What is Urinary incontinence | How to prevent urinary incontinence